markniu/bdwidth/README.md

 # bdwidth
-bdwidth sensor is a optical width and motion sensor for 3D printer.
+bdwidth sensor is an optical width and motion sensor for 3D printer.

 > [!TIP]
 > Adjust the flow rate in real time